lukebemish/hrse/content/specs/dev.md

 ## Floats

-Float literals take the form of a point character, `.`, surrounded on at least one side by a series of binary digits.
+Float literals take the form of a point character, `.`, surrounded on at least one side by a series of decimal digits.
 Floats may optionally be preceded by a `+` or `-` sign.
-Floats may optionally be suffixed with an exponent, which is a `e` or `E` followed optionally by a `+` or `-` sign, followed by a series of binary digits.
+Floats may optionally be suffixed with an exponent, which is a `e` or `E` followed optionally by a `+` or `-` sign, followed by a series of decimal digits.
 Underscores may be placed in float literals.

 ```hrse
 1.0